-Unlike typical hip implant systems, which include a one-piece neck and stem called a monoblock design, Stryker’s Rejuvenate and ABG II systems include several neck and stem components.
-These modular, interchangeable systems were designed to give surgeons greater flexibility by offering them more anatomically correct implant components that could be custom-fitted to patients.
+Unlike typical hip implant systems, which include a one-piece neck and stem called a monoblock design, Stryker’s Rejuvenate, ABG II and other TMZF systems include several neck and stem components.
+Stryker designed these modular, interchangeable systems to give surgeons greater flexibility by offering them more anatomically correct implant components that could be custom-fitted to patients.

 The ABG II system has eight right stems, eight left stems and 10 modular necks, which are supposed to offer greater stability and minimal bone stress.
-The Rejuvenate hip, with six stems and 16 necks, was marketed to younger patients who were promised longer-lasting devices that offered a better range of motion.
-The stems are manufactured using Stryker’s proprietary titanium alloy blend that mixes titanium, molybdenum, zirconium and iron.
-The company claimed that its patented blend resisted the effects of corrosion and fretting – small particles of metal flaking off the implant into the body.
+Stryker marketed the Rejuvenate hip, with six stems and 16 necks, to younger patients.
+These devices were supposed to be longer lasting and have a better range of motion.

 Stryker Hip Stem Complications

 Recent recalls of hip implants focused on the metal-on-metal ball-and-socket components, which can release metallic debris into the body during normal wear and tear.
 Stryker’s two modular-neck hip stem systems are not like other metal-on-metal devices, since they do not involve a metal ball rubbing against a metal socket.
-However, because the Stryker necks are made of chromium and cobalt, and the stems are coated with titanium, they do have a metal-on-metal junction.
+However, because the Stryker necks are made of chromium and cobalt, and the stems have a titanium coating, they do have a metal-on-metal junction.
 And they can cause the same complications as other defective hip implants.

 In April 2012, Stryker issued an “Urgent Safety Alert” to surgeons and hospital risk managers for the two hip replacement systems.
 The alert listed the potential hazards in these devices, including: “Excessive metal debris and/or ion generation,” caused by “fretting and/or corrosion at or about the modular neck junction,” which “may lead to increased metal ion generation in the surrounding joint space.”

-For years, medical researchers have questioned the safety of metal-on-metal hip devices because of the tendency for metal components to rub against one another, depositing minute shards of metal into a patient’s tissues, bones or bloodstream.
+For years, medical researchers questioned the safety of metal-on-metal hip devices because of the tendency for metal components to rub against one another, depositing minute shards of metal into a patient’s tissues, bones or bloodstream.
 These particles cause inflammation or death of surrounding tissues called adverse local tissue reaction (ALTR).

 Stryker Hip Stem Recall

-On July 6, 2012, after the FDA received more than 60 adverse event reports of metal toxicity requiring revision surgery, Stryker recalled its Rejuvenate and ABG II hip components in the United States and stopped all global production and sale of the devices.
+On July 6, 2012, the FDA received more than 60 adverse event reports of metal toxicity requiring revision surgery.
+Stryker recalled its Rejuvenate and ABG II hip components in the United States and stopped all global production and sale of the devices.

-The company advised patients fitted with modular-neck hip implant systems who experience persistent pain to undergo medical evaluations, including X-rays, MRIs and blood tests, to check for dangerously high metal ion levels.
+The company advised patients fitted with modular-neck hip implant systems who experience persistent pain to undergo medical evaluations — including X-rays, MRIs and blood tests — to check for dangerously high metal ion levels.
 Medical professionals suggest that ALTR will generally require operative intervention and likely revision surgery with ceramic-on-metal modular junction replacement.

-Since the stem components of a hip implant are driven deep into the patient’s femur, this type of revision surgery is considered particularly difficult for the physician and traumatic for the patient.
+Since the stem components of a hip implant connect deep into the patient’s femur, this type of revision surgery is considered particularly difficult for the physician and traumatic for the patient.
 In fact, there is a risk that the femur will fracture during revision surgery.